How do I apply?

 - What are the critical issues in the field of information?

 - What are your aspirations in the field of information?

-- How will a UMSI education help you reach your aspirations?
+- Based on your understanding of the University of Michigan School of Information (UMSI), how will a UMSI education help you reach your aspirations?

 - What would you contribute to the UMSI community and to the field as a whole?